codewars/docs/content/languages/python/codewars-test/index.md

 ## Failing Early

-Some of the functions below can accept a named argument `allow_raise=False`.
+Most of assertion functions can accept a named argument `allow_raise=False`.

 If you change its value to `True`, the tests contained inside the current block will be interrupted at the first failed test.
-The executions are then going back to the parent block if it exists and the next part is executed.
+The execution goes back to the parent block if it exists and the next part is executed.
-On some computation-heavy Kata, it may be a good idea to use this feature so that the user has not to wait a long time before getting feedback (or possibly before timing out, and in that case, they might never get any feedback at all, which may be cumbersome).

 ## Assertions